-It is possible to install and use TeX Live with binaries that are not in the original distribution.
-The most common case for this is when you are on a platform which the original TL distribution did not support.
+It is possible to install and use TeX Live with binaries that are not part of the original distribution.
+The most common case for this is when you are on a platform which the original TL distribution does not support.

 Regarding subsequent TL package updates from the net: ensure that you have wget, xz, and xzdec available in your PATH; otherwise, TL will have no way to download or decompress packages.
 Also, there will be no updates to the platform-specific packages in TL, since the custom platform doesn't exist in the canonical TL repository.

 Therefore, you may have to manually adjust symlinks in your custom dir.
 Symlinks (on Unix) in the binary directories point to scripts that can run on any platform.
 When and if the target of a symlink changes location for whatever reason, you would need to update the symlink in your own directory.